zamansky/lesstatic/README.md

  7. open a browser window to **http://localhost:8000**
  8. Edit the files as needed
  9. Ctrl-c to break out of the server
+ 10. Also, take a look at the demosite directory in the repository